Wintellect/MSLearn/Introduction to Python/includes/3-working-with-strings.md

 	    print('{0:8}{1:32}{2:1}'.format(airport_code, airport_location, airport_name))
 	```

-	The purpose of the code in the `for-in` loop is to divide a string containing an airport code, an airport location, and an airport name into three strings, as diagrammed below.
+	The purpose of the `for-in` loop is to divide a string containing an airport code, an airport location, and an airport name into three strings, as diagrammed below.
 First the string is split at "," to produce `items[0]` and `items[1]`.
 Then the quotation mark is removed from the beginning of `items[0]`, producing an airport code.
 Next, `items[1]` is split to produce `subitems[0]` and `subitems[1]`.
 The former is the airport location, and the quotation mark and embedded newline character are removed from the end of `subitems[1]` to get the airport name.

 	![Splitting and trimming strings](media/string-splitting.png)